Compensation for farmers hit by unseasonal rains in Delhi | Headlines

 The chief minister said he was like a son and brother of farmers in Delhi and the doors of his government were always open for them.

-An amount of around Rs 55 crore will be distributed among 45,000 farmers in Delhi whose crops were damaged due to unseasonal rains in October last year.
+An amount of Rs 55.35 crore will be distributed for an approximate area of 30,000 acres crops which were damaged due to unseasonal rain in October, said a government statement.

+Kejriwal said farmers figured nowhere in the governance in Delhi before AAP came to power, citing how a chief minister in 2013 expressed surprise that farming was practised in the national capital.

+“A CM who ruled for 15 years did not know that farming takes place in Delhi.
+It showed how the farmers were absent from the whole governance system of Delhi.
+You couldn't expect the government to help the farmers when the CM did not know they existed.”
+The AAP after coming to power in Delhi ensured payment of compensation to farmers of Rs 20,000 per acre.
+The amount was transferred within 2-3 months to their accounts, he said.

 Revenue Minister Kailash Gahlot and Chief Secretary Vijay Dev hoped that the officers concerned will ensure earliest payment of compensation amounts to the affected farmers.